kuanrcl/MySQL_Test_Drive/Lab5/Readme.md

-# Test Drive 4: Monitor the MySQL engine
+# Test Drive 4: Monitoring the MySQL engine

 You can't manage something that you don't monitor.
 To keep the database engine running smoothly and to support your mission critical workloads, you need to have a monitoring solution for the database engine.
 MySQL Enterprise Monitor is a robust, simple to use, out-of-the-box monitoring solution for MySQL database engine